Germany and France end African hopes, Suarez sorry

 'Les Bleus' struck again at the death when Nigeria defender Joseph Yobo skewed a cross into his own goal.

-Nigeria, who have never been beyond the last 16, had the better of the first half in a rough game that swung France's way after the Africans' influential midfielder Ogenyi Onazi was carried off following a late studs-up tackle by Blaise Matuidi.
+Nigeria, who have never progressed beyond the last 16, had the better of the first half in a rough game that swung France's way after the African side's influential midfielder Ogenyi Onazi was injured and carried off following a late studs-up tackle by Blaise Matuidi.

-Adding to a miserable day for Africa, Cameroon's football federation said it was to investigate claims of match-fixing at the World Cup, especially their game against Croatia.
-Cameroon lost all three group matches, including a 4-0 defeat by Croatia.

-On a happier note, Monday's goals took the tournament tally to 150, surpassing the 145 scored in the whole 2010 World Cup.
+Monday's goals took the tally for the tournament to 150, surpassing the 145 scored in the entire 2010 World Cup.

 Off the pitch, it was again Suarez making the headlines - though this time for the right reasons.

-In a contrite statement from Uruguay, the volatile striker said he had time to reflect on his biting of an Italian defender.
+In a contrite statement from his home in Uruguay, the volatile striker said he had time to reflect on his biting of an Italian defender.

-"I ask for the forgiveness of Giorgio Chiellini and all the football family," he said, vowing it would never happen again.
+"I ask for the forgiveness of Giorgio Chiellini and all the football family," he said.
+"I publicly promise that an incident like that will never occur again with my involvement."

 Nevertheless, Uruguay's President Jose Mujica upped the ante over the saga, calling FIFA bosses "sons of bitches" for giving a "fascist" punishment of a four-month football ban to Suarez.